Fed dovishness pushes down euro zone bond yields

 At a country level, Italian Prime Minister Matteo Renzi on Wednesday defeated two no-confidence motions in parliament.

-This, plus easing fears about the financial sector after a deal was struck with the European Commission to help banks sell some of their 200 billion euros of bad loans, buoyed investor demand for some of Europe’s lower-rated debt.
+This combined with easing fears about the financial sector after a deal was struck with the European Commission to help banks sell some of their 200 billion euros of bad loans buoyed investor demand for some of Europe’s lower-rated debt.

-That helped Italy sell 7 billion euros of bonds on Thursday, paying less than a month ago for five- and 10-year debt.
+Italian 10-year yields fell 3 bps to 1.47 percent , while Spanish equivalents were down 5 bps at 1.58 percent and Portugal’s were 6 bps lower at 2.70 percent.

-Italian 10-year yields fell 3 bps to 1.47 percent .
-(Editing by Catherine Evans)
+That backdrop helped Italy sell 7 billion euros of bonds on Thursday, paying less than a month ago on 5- and 10-year debt.
+(Editing by Jeremy Gaunt)